realcoloride/soundio/README.md

 # Features

 - **Header-only**, modern `C++17+`, no extra library required
-- **Extremely simple API**, node-based graph, subscriptions based calls
+- **Extremely simple API**, node-based graph, subscription based calls
 - **Low memory footprint and low overhead**, simply wrapping miniaudio
 - **Format negociation built-in**, no need to resample or convert between inputs and outputs
 - **Supports for input and output devices**, microphones and speakers, for all platforms are built in, with ability to fetch them with a normalized id for all platforms